 Information on Flaming Katy Kalanchoe

-Flaming katy is grouped with the succulent variety of plants.
-This lovely specimen if often found in the gift floral section of your local supermarket or big box nursery, but don’t let its availability fool you.
+Flaming katy is grouped within the succulent variety of plants.
+This lovely specimen is often found in the gift floral section of your local supermarket or big box nursery, but don’t let its availability fool you.
 Flaming katy houseplant is a spectacle to behold, especially if you are starved for color and a new plant buddy.

 The leaves are thick and waxy like a jade plant but have a sculpted edge.
-Plants get about 12 inches high and just a little smaller in width.
-The flowers are a real show stopper in bright colors like pink, yellow, orange and red.
+Plants get about 12 inches (30.5 cm.) high and just a little smaller in width.
+The flowers are a real show stopper in bright colors like pink, yellow, orange, and red.

 The plants require well-drained soil and prefer drier conditions.
 Flaming katy houseplants that get overwatered will show their displeasure with yellowing, dropping leaves, and rotten stems.

 How to Grow Flaming Katy Plants

 Growing this plant from seed is not recommended.
 Starts are relatively cheap and thrive and grow quickly in sun to part shade.
 Lower light conditions promote greener foliage and the plants will still fill with blooms.
 Flaming katy kalanchoe needs at least six weeks of shorter days and up to 12 for more compact blooms.

 Use a sandy potting mix for container outdoor plants and amend garden beds with plenty of grit to ensure drainage.
 You rarely need to water unless you have endlessly hot, dry days.
 Apply water from the base of the plant to prevent water spotting and rot on the leaves.
 Allow the top of the soil to completely dry out before watering again.

 The importance of not overwatering cannot be stressed enough.
-The moderate moisture needs of the plant are one of the keys to care for flaming katy.
+The moderate moisture needs of the plant are one of the keys to caring for flaming katy.

 During the blooming season, fertilize monthly with a diluted flowering plant food.